Cerebrum internal capsule

 It gives off the parieto-occipital sulcus which runs toward the superolateral surface.

-Visual cortex lies above & below this sulcus.
+The visual cortex lies above & below this sulcus.

 The cingulate gyrus lies between the corpus callosum and the cingulate sulcus.